meltwater/meltwater-killercoda/README.md

 ```
 .
 ├── structure.json
-├── service/
+├── course/
-│   ├── secenario/
+    ├── secenario/
-│   └── secenario/
+    └── secenario/
-│       ├── assets/
+        ├── assets/
-│       ├── index.json
+        ├── index.json
-│       └── scenario files...
+        └── scenario files...
 ```

-To create scenarios, it is highly recommended to download and install the [Katacoda CLI](https://www.katacoda.com/cli) which is deliverd as a node package.
+To create scenarios, follow the guides or an existing scenario and form a pull-request.
+This will start a testing proceedure visible on github actions.
+Another option while available is to download and install the [Katacoda CLI](https://www.katacoda.com/cli) which is deliverd as a node package.
 Here are some of the most useful commands from using it so far:

 * `katacoda scenarios:create`: This will create a templatized scenario (think about how many steps you will have first)
 * `katacoda scenarios:demo`: If you are like me and just wana see some code, this is your command, will generate a fully executable demo